PythonBiellaGroup/ModernDataEngineering/README.md

 This is just a test and sample experiment

+## What we talk

+1. how to define the cluster
+2. how to create a simple dag
+3. tasks and operators
+4. dummy operators and file sensors
+5. scheduling
+6. xcom transfer
+7. plugins

 ## Status
 - Create DAGS for data import on different sources
 - Create DAGS for data manipulation